covcom/205CDE/13_14 Database/README.md

 #### Normalization

 SQL tables should be normalized.
-In other words, table rows and columns should contain no duplicated infomation.
+In other words, table rows and columns should contain no duplicated information.

-Some principles for normalization are:
+Some principles of normalization are:

 * There should be no repeating columns containing the same kind of data.
 * All columns should contain a single value.